 sunshine surrounding, permeating, penetrating you.
 You suddenly become upright, walking straight

 See clearly where you are going and what is waiting for you on this new

 discovered.
 Breathe out and open your

-To take away confusion, mental slowness, and lack of concentration that accompanies chemotherapy
+To take away confusion, mental slowness, memory loss, and lack of concentration that accompanies chemotherapy

 Close your eyes.
 Breathe out three times slowly.
 Imagine yourself in the jungle of confusion in your brain created by chemotherapy.
 You have with you a golden vacuum that cleans away the entangled vines and overgrown underbrush, clearing a path in front of you.
 Know as you do so you are disentangling yourself from the confusion.
 Breathe out one time.
 In front of you now is your golden bridge to a new future.
 You cross it and find on the other side your path.
 Take it and discover what is there for you to give you healing.
 Breathe out and open your eyes.